nandhinirp71/MathPredictor-With-Azure-Deployment/README.md

 ## MathPredictor : End to End Machine Learning Project

-ml application using ci cd pipelines and github action using container registry and Azure web app
+This is a ML application using ci cd pipelines and github action using container registry and Azure web app

 ## Run from the terminal